YMGB96/SchoolProject-StrategyGames/TechnicalDocu.md

     print("No Error has occured")
 ```

+### **Hashing Passwords**
+When registering a user, the `salt` is set to a random sequence of bytes

+The entered plain text `password` then gets encoded into bytes, added onto the salt and hashed using SHA-256

+Both the `salt` and the combined, hashed `password` get stored as hex strings in the database

+When loggin in and the username is matching, the plain text `password`, that the user typed in, and the `salt` form the database, get added onto one another and hashed

+If the resulting hash matches the `password` from the database, the user is logged in.

+Because of the `salt`, even passwords that are the same, won't look the same in the database, increasing security

 ### **Get a sorted Leaderboard**
 To get a sorted leaderboard, you can use the `get_leaderboard` method and pass in a field to sort by and if the sorting should be reversed or not
 ```py